Instrument Processing Workflow

 • INSTRUMENT PROCESSING WORKFLOW

 Instrument processing is a critical part of any infection prevention protocol.
 Even with a designated area for instrument processing, there’s a chance the workflow design may not be organized efficiently.
-The Centers for Disease Control and Prevention (CDC) guidelines recommend the inclusion of five critical steps.(1) Implementing these steps supports a smooth dirty-to-clean design for the standardized flow of instruments that helps prevent contamination and maximize efficiency.
+Following a dirty-to-clean instrument processing workflow recommended by the CDC can help contain contamination and maximize the efficiency of your instrument cleaning and sterilizing process.

 • PREPARATION + PACKAGING